epccs/RPUno/readme.md

 ## Overview

-A general purpose ATmega328p controller board with level shift IO and current sources that operate over the wide input voltage range.
+A general purpose ATmega328p controller board with level shift IO and current sources that operate over a wide input voltage range.

-The onboard bare metal is a well-known microcontroller and has several programming options (I use ISCP and bootloader).
-It is selected because the toolchain is available on a Raspberry Pi, and can be interfaced with 5V hardware (note that level shifting affects the push-pull high voltage).
+The onboard bare metal is a well-known microcontroller and has several programming options.
+It is selected because a toolchain is available on a Raspberry Pi, and is 5V hardware though level shifting affects the push-pull voltage somewhat.
 The header pins are directly connected to the microcontroller.
 I use the headers with my shields [RPUadpt], and [RPUpi] that connect the board to a multidrop serial bus.
 The board can measure input Voltage, and current and disconnect power to the shield's VIN pin.
 [RPUpi] wires that VIN pin power to an SMPS that powers the Raspberry Pi computer.

 [RPUadpt]: https://github.com/epccs/RPUadpt
 [RPUpi]: https://github.com/epccs/RPUpi